bridgedb/bridgedbjs/README.md

 gulp build
 ```

+3) Send us a pull request from your local repo to the master branch of this repo.

-3) Create new release and update pages at github:
+4) Then we can create a new release and update the github pages:

 ```
 gulp publish
 ```

-4) Send us a pull request.